Getting an image into Office – not as simple as you’d expect

 Degrees, Money and other symbols in Office

-We’ll start 2017 with a look at some commonly used characters used in Office but are missing from the standard keyboard.
+a look at some commonly used characters used in Office but are missing from the standard keyboard.
 How to insert symbols on a ‘one-off’ basis or insert quickly for more commonly used characters.
 Degree mark for temperature.
 Has no special shortcut but you can make one (see below).
 Currency symbols.
-We […]
+We have a quick way […]

 Make a custom Inbox with MailSortr